justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 In order to answer questions semantic web style you first have to find or make some thoughtful RDF.
 I say "thoughtful" because it is possible to use the semantic web stack (RDF/SPARQL/OWL/SHACL, etc.) without doing much domain modeling.

-In our case we can easily get some structured data.
+In our case we can easily get some structured data to start with.
 Here is a git commit I just made:

 ```